Matt Doherty (basketball)

 Matthew Francis Doherty (born February 25, 1962) is an American former college basketball coach best known for his time as head coach of the University of North Carolina Tar Heels men's basketball team.
-Prior to accepting the head coaching position at UNC he spent one season as head coach of the University of Notre Dame Fighting Irish men's basketball program.
+Prior to accepting the head coaching position at UNC, he spent one season as head coach of the University of Notre Dame Fighting Irish men's basketball program.

-As a college player, Doherty started on the 1981–82 North Carolina Tar Heels men's basketball team, which on March 29, 1982, won the NCAA Division I men's basketball tournament, defeating the University of Georgetown Hoyas men's basketball team by a score 63–62.
+As a college player, Doherty started on the 1981–82 North Carolina Tar Heels men's basketball team, which on March 29, 1982, won the NCAA Division I men's basketball tournament, defeating the University of Georgetown Hoyas men's basketball team by a score of 63–62.
 At UNC, Doherty played under the legendary college coach Dean Smith, and started alongside future National Basketball Association stars James Worthy, Sam Perkins, Kenny Smith, Brad Daugherty and Michael Jordan.

 Prior to being named the head coach at Notre Dame, Doherty served as an assistant coach first at Davidson, then at Kansas.
 After leaving UNC, Doherty would go on to become head coach of the Florida Atlantic Owls, and the SMU Mustangs.

 Outside of coaching, Doherty has also served as a college basketball commentator and as an NBA scout.
 His broadcast roles have included serving as a color commentator for various high school and college programs including Davidson.
-Doherty was most recently was the Atlantic 10 Conference's associate commissioner for men's college basketball, resigning in April, 2019.
+Doherty was most recently the Atlantic 10 Conference's associate commissioner for men's college basketball, resigning in April, 2019.
+Doherty went on to his current role as an executive coach, keynote speaker and author of the book REBOUND: From Pain to Passion - Leadership Lessons Learned.

 Early years

 Doherty was born in East Meadow, New York.
 In his teenage years, he went to high school at Holy Trinity DHS in Hicksville, New York.
 Bob McKillop was his coach during his first two years at Holy Trinity.
-Doherty was the first freshman McKillop started on his varsity Holy Trinity teams.
+Doherty was the first freshman to make the varsity team at Holy Trinity.

 Doherty was on the 1980 Holy Trinity team that won the Class A New York state high school boys basketball championship.

 While at Holy Trinity, Doherty was named to the second team of the Parade All-America Boys Basketball Team, in 1979.
 Doherty was also a McDonald's All-American, playing in the 1980 game.

 In October 1979, Doherty committed to playing for the Tar Heels.
 Other schools tried to recruit Doherty before he could legally sign his letter of intent, but North Carolina basketball staffers checked on Doherty, calling and visiting him until he could sign his letter of intent.